goetz-markgraf/gamma-library/LEARN_GAMMA.md

 * v ⊳ f – calls [function] with [value] as parameter
 * debug – evaluates the DebugValue for debug purposes
 * break – evaluates the DebugValue for debug purposes
-* print value – prints a value to standard out
 * print* value – prints a value to standard out without a newline at the end
 * read-lines filename – reads the content of [filename] as a list of strings
 * split string – splits a [string] separated by blank into a list of strings